ida/servile/README.md

 ====

-- A static file server: Asking for 'example.org/picture.png', returns 'picture.png', if present in the directory where node is executed.
+- A static file server: Asking for 'example.org/picture.png', returns 'picture.png', if present in a given directory.

 - A dynamic file server: Asking for 'example.org/about' will check for: